I John 2:3-17 (web)

 Overview

-is a liar, and the truth isn't in him.
+is a liar, and the truth does not exist in him.

-God's love has most assuredly been perfected in him.
+truly the love of God has been perfected in him.

-This is how we know that we are in him:
+By this we generally know that we exist in Him.

 The Command to Love

-2:7 Brothers, I write no new commandment to you,
+vs 7 Brethren, I am writing no new commandment to you,

-but an old commandment which you had from the beginning.
+but an old commandment which you have had from the beginning.

 The old commandment is the word which you heard from the beginning.

-because the darkness is passing away, and the true light already shines.
+because the darkness is passing away, and the true light is already shining.

-and there is no occasion for stumbling in him.
+characteristically dwells in the light, and there is no cause for stumbling in him.

 Interlude

-2:12 I write to you, little children, because your sins are forgiven you for his name's sake.
+vs 12 I am writing to you, little children, Because your sins have been forgiven you for His name’s sake.

-2:13 I write to you, fathers, because you know him who is from the beginning.
+vs 13 I am writing to you, fathers, Because you have known Him who is from the beginning.

-I write to you, young men, because you have overcome the evil one.
+I am writing to you, young men, Because you have overcome the wicked one.

-I write to you, little children, because you know the Father.
+I am writing to you, little children, Because you have known the Father.

-2:14 I have written to you, fathers, because you know him who is from the beginning.
+vs 14 I had written to you, fathers, Because you have known Him who is from the beginning.

-and the word of God remains in you, and you have overcome the evil one.
+and the word of God characteristically dwells in you,

 The Command for Holiness

-but he who does God's will remains forever.
+but he who characteristically does the will of God continues on dwelling forever.

 Discussion Questions